Edward Flatau: Brain atlas and spinal cord

-In 1894 at the age of 26, he published the influential Atlas of the Human Brain and the Course of the Nerve-Fibres, which was published in German, English, French, Russian, and in 1896 in Polish.
-The Polish edition was dedicated "To the memory of a noble man and an eminent physician Profesor Tytus Chałubiński author dedicates this work."
+In 1894, at the age of 26, he published the influential Atlas of the Human Brain and the Course of the Nerve-Fibres, which was published in German, English, French, and Russian and, in 1896, in Polish.
+The Polish edition was dedicated "To the memory of a noble man and an eminent physician, Professor Tytus Chałubiński author dedicates this work."
 The atlas was based on long-exposure photographs of fresh brain sections (up to 10 minutes for flat and 30 minutes for uneven surfaces, by means of small diaphragms).
 These studies were done in Berlin under Professor Emanuel Mendel.
 In a review, Sigmund Freud wrote: "The plates with their clarity deserve to be called excellent educational material, suitable as an utterly reliable reference.
 A schematic plate in the beginning gives an overview of our knowledge on the fibre pathways in the CNS, incorporating the accounts of Mendel, Bechterew and Edinger and continuing with the differing views on the structure of nervous tissue of Camillio Golgi and Santiago Ramón y Cajal.
 The price of the work is minimal if one considers its completeness and beauty.
 The author and publisher deserve thanks from the medical community for this valuable work."